Hardvan/NPTEL-Introduction-to-Soft-Computing/Week2/1_notes.md

 Area of Trapezium: $\frac{1}{2} \times (a + b) \times h$

-Note: Fuzzy Sets can also be denoted as
+Zadeh's Notation: Fuzzy Sets can also be denoted as:

 $$
 A = \{\frac{\mu_A(x)}{x}\}